• Skip to primary navigation

 • Wash the fish pieces well and marinate with turmeric powder and rock salt and keep at least half an hour outside or keep in the refrigerator for one hour.
 Soak the tamarind in warm water for ten minutes and extract the juice.
 Keep aside.
 Peel small onions.
 Make ginger garlic paste in a mortar and pestle using ginger and garlic.
 Chop the tomatoes roughly and slit the green chillies.
 Keep all the ingredients ready.

-• Roast red chillies, coriander seeds, peppercorns, cumin seeds, curry leaves and fennel seeds in a tsp of oil until nice aroma comes and grinds with water to make a coarse paste.
+• Roast red chillies, coriander seeds, peppercorns, cumin seeds, curry leaves and fennel seeds in a teaspoon of oil until nice aroma comes and grinds with water to make a coarse paste.
 Kuzhambu masala is ready.
 Set this aside.

 Method